-The full Neighbourhood Plan document itself has to contain a number of other specific elements, as well as the proposed policies themselves with their supporting text, including a statement on what consultation has been carried out, when and through what methods.
+The full Neighbourhood Plan document has to contain a number of specific elements, as well as the proposed policies themselves with their supporting text, and is accompanied by a statement that it has met the basic conditions required, and also a statement on what consultation has been carried out, when and through what methods.

 Click on this link to see the report from the 2016 consultation on the early drafts for policies Draft Policies survey Report

 Click on this link to see information about the Neighbourhood Plan and the policies taking shape in 2016 Media release – Policy consultation and display Feb 16

 Edenbridge Housing Needs Survey 2015 Click on this link to see the report EB HNS Report